I was super excited when my Stardust Charm with Swarovski Crystals arrived in the mail. Unwrapping it from the packaging, it was stunningly beautiful.

 Inserted, the Stardust was nothing to write home about.

-The vibe power is all located in silicone wrapped handle and barely travels down the glass shaft where the Swarovski crystals are incased.
+The vibe’s power is all located in the silicone wrapped handle.
+Sadly the vibration barely travels down the glass shaft where the Swarovski crystals are encased.

 Other features, if you’re actually still interested…

 - It is relatively easy to clean.